bmpelab/trans_window_panoramic_impasto/README.md

 ## Evaluation

 We provide ex vivo dataset with ground truth of the deformed surface obtained by 3D scanning.
 Please download the dataset from [here](http://).
-Since the structure
+We compare the recovered surface with the reference surface (the scanned one) for evaluating the recovery accuracy in terms of surface distance (defined in [J. Chen, et al., IJCARS, 2023](https://doi.org/10.1007/s11548-023-02889-z)).

 ```bash
 python run_endonerf.py --config configs/{your_config_file}.txt --render_only